WE'RE CLOSED ON ANNIVERSARY DAY & WAITANGI DAY (OBSERVED). MORE INFO HERE.

 Wild dogs often have robust constitutions.
 Domesticated dogs have been subject to many of the same pressures (highly processed foods, antibiotic overuse etc) that have correlated with the rise in allergies and chronic disease in humans.
 Our pet dogs may be less able to thrive on a diet that includes some scavenged food, compared to their wild counterparts.

 If your dog is very robust (no gastro upsets, no itchy skin, so other health issues) and you make the decision to feed them some scraps - please be very selective: make scraps a small part of the diet.
-Some human foods are toxic to dogs (such as onions), and some are dangerous (cooked bones - the dog on the right in the picture could be in serious trouble if he were to eat that chicken!).
+Some human foods are toxic to dogs (such as onions), and some are dangerous (for example cooked bones, fruit stones).

 Cats are very rarely interested in table scraps.
 And being true obligate carnivores, table scraps are seldom suitable.
 They are unlikely to provide any nutritional value to your cat.